 Because the combination of a black body and green bands is unique, it will likely draw notice when it appears.

-Solider flies, asides from being on this list of types of flies in Pennsylvania can be found in moist, wet, or damp conditions.
+Solider flies, which are not on this list of types of flies in Pennsylvania, can be found in moist, wet, or damp conditions.

 That means ecosystems can be as natural as an old forest with decomposing leaf litter or as man-made as a waste-water treatment plant.

-The larva of the soldier fly is a voracious consumer of rotting and decaying organic substances.
-This diet consists of animal feces, rotting fruit, decaying logs and leaves, and algae.
+The soldier fly larva is a voracious consumer of rotting and decaying organic substances.
+This diet includes animal feces, rotting fruit, decaying logs and leaves, and algae.

 The Gold-backed Snipe Fly (Chrysopilus thoracicus) is a little-known species of the various types of flies in Pennsylvania.